mitalipatil99/nlp_group7_project5/README.md

 - **Bloom**
 - **Mistral**

-⚠️ **This report contains inappropriate, hateful, and toxic words and statements.**
+⚠️ **The repository notebooks contain inappropriate, hateful, and toxic words and statements.**